redis/redis/Redis on Windows Release Notes.md

 --[ Redis on Windows 2.8.2102 ] Release date: Aug 25 2015

+IMPORTANT NOTE: the 2.8.2102 release introduces some high impact changes in the networking layer.
+Those changes fix some major bugs but since they are touching significant part of the networking layer, we strongly suggest to carefully test this release before using it in production.

+ - [Fix] Fixed some win32 potential bugs.
+(By @zeliard)
  - [Cleanup] Code refactoring.
  - [Cleanup] Replaced DebugBreak with ASSERT.
  - [Code optimization] Socket flags moved to socket info structure.